Hinduism - Sex and Gurus

 Sex and Hindu ascetics

 Celibacy is a central part of Hindu asceticism.
-Hindu ascetics are expected to shun sexual intercourse by all means as part of their spiritual transformation.
+Hindu ascetics are expected to shun sexual intercourse by all means as a part of their spiritual transformation.
 Brahmacharya is one of the chief restraints.
-However, it is not a universal norm, because sexual intercourse is permitted in certain Hindu traditions, such as Tantra, as part of one's liberation.
+However, it is not a universal norm, because sexual intercourse is permitted in certain Hindu traditions, such as Tantra, as a part of one's spiritual practice to achieve liberation.

 Most of our ancient seers, including the seven seers, were married.
 They had one or more wives and had children through them.
 They also often enjoyed sex with other women and celestial nymphs.
 The progenitor of Indian people, Bharata, was born from a relationship between sage Viswamitra and the heavenly beauty Menaka, who was sent by Indra to entice him and disturb his austerity.